capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * The GPT component of the game must be able to grade answers based on correct and incorrect user(s) input:

-  * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue onto the rest of the quest.
+  * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue to the next question.

   * GPT must not mark an irrelevant answer (such as blank answer, answer irrelavant to the question, or answers that try to cheat) as a valid solution (which would let user(s) move on to the next question).